From the moment I first saw images from this place I knew that I will definitely have to include it on my photography road trip around Iceland.

 Accommodation options in Landmannalaugar

 The best thing about this campsite has to be the natural hot springs.
-After a days hiking coming back to soak in the tub is one of the best feelings.
+After a day of hiking coming back to soak in the tub is one of the best feelings.
 The steam from the springs is clearly visible from the campsite and the rotting egg smell is very distinct, especially when the wind is blowing your way.
-What’s weird as well is that, there is no charge for the use of the hot springs.
-It must be the only free thing in otherwise very expensive Iceland haha!

 Best day hikes in Landmannalaugar